samveldhuis1/Modelling-a-High-Feature-Gene-Dataset/README.md

 ### High Feature Gene Project

 ### Overview
 This project focuses on the analysis and prediction of biological data, specifically utilizing various machine learning techniques to understand and predict outcomes based on gene expression levels.
-It includes data preprocessing, exploratory data analysis (EDA), feature selection, model fitting, and evaluation.
 The data consists of simulated genes with hypothetical expression values.

 ### Requirements